Medical assistance is the best career to step foot into if you are interested in entering the healthcare industry.

 What to Do if You Don’t Want to Start IVs

-Even in states where medical assistants are allowed to start IVs, healthcare facilities may have their own policies that restrict medical assistants from performing this procedure.
+Even in states where medical assistants are allowed to start IVs, healthcare facilities may have policies that restrict medical assistants from performing this procedure.

 If you prefer to work in a healthcare setting where medical assistants are not expected to start IVs or perform other clinical tasks, you may consider exploring opportunities as a medical administrative assistant.